ibrahimdogruer/Graph-Algorithms/README.md

 # Graph-Algorithms
-Bu projede Dijkstra algoritması, Prims algoritması, Kruskal algoritması, Breadth First Searh algoritması gerçekleştirimi yapılmıştır ve c# ile geliştirilmiştir.
+In this project, Dijkstra algorithm, Prim's algorithm, Kruskal algorithm, Breadth First Search algorithm has been implemented.
+Developed in c#.